-- Loss of benefits or gifts, for example, if a dependent on a health insurance plan of the deceased loses coverage or if someone loses the financial support from the deceased
+- Loss of benefits or gifts.
+For example, a dependent on a health insurance plan of the deceased loses coverage.

-- Loss of wages or income, if a family loses the income and wages that came from an individual’s income
+- Loss of wages or income.
+This occurs when a family loses financial support that came from the decedent’s income.

 Examples of non-economic damages for a wrongful death case include:

-- Loss of consortium, which refers to the loss of sexual and romantic relations, and possibility to reproduce with the spouse or partner that dies in the accident
+- Loss of consortium.
+This refers to the loss of sexual and romantic relations, and possibility to reproduce with the spouse or partner that died in the accident.

-- Loss of emotional support, that refers to the loss of support, love, and guidance, that the deceased provided to their family
+- Loss of emotional support.
+This indicates the loss of support, love, and guidance that the decedent provided to their surviving family.

 In all other personal injury cases that don’t result in wrongful death, there is the possibility of being awarded punitive damages, in addition to the rest of the economic and non-economic damages.

-Punitive damages are intended to further punish the party at fault for causing the losses in the personal injury case, however, they are rarely awarded at an only 5% rate of all personal injury cases.
+Punitive damages are intended to further punish the party at-fault for causing the losses in the personal injury case, however, they are rarely awarded at an only 5 percent rate of all personal injury cases.

 Punitive damages are only implemented when the damage, intent, or recklessness of the party at-fault is especially malice.
 However, in wrongful death cases, punitive damages are not available unless the family files a survival action suit.